janwilmake/uithub/README.md

 - Should follow MCP standard for oauth such that any client can get an API key that hides the original github key
 - Should have all features the old uithub had
-- Should be free and accessible but if no api key is provided, show an unclosable popup to sign w/ github first, without private repo access.
+- Should be free and accessible but if no API key is provided, show an unclosable popup to sign w/ github first, without private repo access.